nus-cs2103-AY2122S1/tp/docs/team/xiaoyunnn.md

 #### Contribution to User Guide
 Given below is an excerpt from TAB's [User Guide](/UserGuide) detailing instructions on how to use the new `remind` feature I added.
+Due to page limits, some content is not included.

 ##### Viewing upcoming lessons: `remind`
 Displays a list of upcoming lessons that ends within the next 48 hours.